-OCP has a whole methodology for how a Ministry, or nation, can develop its policy for cleaner contracting.
+The Open Contracting Partnership started in 2012, and in 2015 was spun out of the World Bank to become an independent programme.
+OCP has a well-practised methodology for how a Ministry, or a nation, can implement a policy of cleaner contracting.
 The technical basis for the guidance is a standard for open data, so that all parties can see the key data related to any contract.
-Country evidence so far, for progress with general procurement from Ukraine, Nigeria, Latin America and the UK.
-Read OCP's website here.
+Country evidence so far includes Ukraine, Nigeria, Latin America and the UK.
+A secretariat is based in Washington, D.C.
+OCP are governed by an independent Advisory Board, made up of individuals from government, the private sector, civil society, the technology sector and development.